-Brief synopsis of research
+Brief synopsis of research:

 My research is concerned with the field of ‘supramolecular’ chemistry, which means chemistry beyond the molecule.
 Traditionally, chemists have designed individual molecules for a certain task, for example, drug molecules.
 However, Nature often uses groups of different molecules to achieve a specific task, such as cell walls, which are made up of large numbers of relatively simple molecules that assemble into a complex structure that performs a vital task in the body.
 I work at the border of organic and inorganic chemistry designing and synthesizing (relatively) simple molecules that self-assemble into complex three-dimensional structures that can perform useful functions.
 These functions include use as the active components in solar panels and clean-up of environmental contaminants.

-What it means to be Killam Laureate
+What does it mean to be Killam Laureate?

 Becoming a Killam Laureate is a great honour, as it means I’ve joined a prestigious family of professors, post-docs and students doing interesting and important research.
 The Killam Postdoctoral Fellowships provide a generous stipend for two years, as well as funding for travel and conference attendance.
 Having two years guaranteed funding is really important for me, as it means I can pursue more ambitious research, knowing that I don’t have to have results within one year.
 Having funding for conferences will allow me to travel and tell people about the research we’re doing here.